duyduongg/ProductManagement/README.md

 Backend:
 - Use Visual Studio to Open ProductManagement.sln
 - Set Startup Project as Multiple, choose IdentityServer and ProductManagement as startup projects
+- Install Microsoft SLQ Server as well as SQLExpress Server.
 - Ctrl F5 to run.
 Frontend: Open folder Frontends with VS Code
 - Enter `npm install` to install necessary packages